 - The Digital Breakout Board makes all digital inputs and outputs accessible via terminal blocks and pin headers.

-- The LaunchPad Interface facilitates a simple connection of the RT Box with the LaunchPad and LaunchPad XL development kits from Texas Instruments or Nucleo-64 development boards from STMicroelectronics.
+- The LaunchPad-Nucleo Interface facilitates a simple connection of the RT Box with LaunchPad development kits from Texas Instruments or Nucleo-64 development boards from STMicroelectronics.

 - The ControlCard Interface allows to connect various ControlCards from Texas Instruments with the RT Box.